-Cows were dried-off approximately 45 d before expected calving date and treated with intramammary antibiotics (Virbactan DC, Virbac, Carros, France) and a teat-sealer (OrbeSeal, Zoetis, Parsippany, NJ-US).
-Dried-off cows were grouphoused in freestall barns with slatted floors and cubicles covered with rubber mattresses and were fed a far-off ration until 14 d before expected calving.
+Cows were dried off approximately 45 d before expected calving date and treated with intramammary antibiotics (Virbactan DC, Virbac, Carros, France) and a teat-sealer (OrbeSeal, Zoetis, Parsippany, NJ).
+Driedoff cows were group-housed in freestall barns with slatted floors and cubicles covered with rubber mattresses and were fed a far-off ration until 14 d before expected calving.
 The LP far-off diet was a TMR composed of maize silage mixed with chopped straw and a dry cow mix (including a dry cow mineral premix).
-The HP far-off diet was the LP diet supplemented with RUP (formaldehyde-treated soybean meal, Mervobest[®], Nuscience, Drongen, Belgium).
-The far-off TMR was formulated assuming a daily DMI of approximately 11.6 kg and with an energy and protein content of approximately 800 feed unit lactation (VEM) and 48 DVE per kg DMI in the LP far-off diet and 820 VEM and 75 DVE in the HP far-off diet.
+The HP far-off diet was the LP diet supplemented with RUP (formaldehyde-treated soybean meal, Mervobest, Nuscience).
+The far-off TMR was formulated assuming a daily DMI of approximately 11.6 kg and with an energy and protein content of approximately 800 feed unit lactation (\mathbf{VEM}) and 48 g of DVE per kg of DMI in the LP far-off diet and 820 VEM and 75 g of DVE in the HP far-off diet.
 Cows switched to the close-up diet at 14 d before expected calving.
-The close-up diet was a TMR formulated with a balanced concentrate (LP close-up diet) or with a protein-rich concentrate containing RUP (formaldehyde-treated soybean meal, Mervobest[®], Nuscience, Drongen, Belgium) (HP close-up diet).
-The TMR was formulated assuming a daily DMI of approximately 10.5 kg and with an energy and protein content of approximately 1048 VEM and 93g DVE per kg DMI in the LP close-up diet and 1044 VEM and 116g DVE per kg DMI in HP close-up diet, according to the Dutch energy and protein system (Van Es, 1975, Tamminga et al., 1994).
-Rations in both the far-off and close-up period were administered as a TMR and cows were fed once a day between 0800h and 0900h am.
+The close-up diet was a TMR formulated with a balanced concentrate (LP close-up diet) or with a protein-rich concentrate containing RUP (formaldehyde-treated soybean meal, Mervobest, Nuscience; HP close-up diet).
+The TMR was formulated assuming a daily DMI of approximately 10.5 kg and with an energy and protein content of approximately 1,048 VEM and 93 g of DVE per kg of DMI in the LP close-up diet and 1,044 VEM and 116 g of DVE per kg of DMI in HP close-up diet, according to the Dutch energy and protein system (Van Es, 1975; Tamminga et al., 1994).
+Rations in both the far-off and close-up period were administered as a TMR and cows were fed once a day between 0800 and 0900 h.
 All dry period rations were supplemented with minerals and vitamins according to CVB recommendations (CVB, 2016).
 Diet composition changed slightly during the course of the experiment (running over 1.5 yr) due to changes in quality and nutritional values of the silages used.
 Samples of individual forages were taken every 2 wk and pooled for a period of 3 mo.
 Concentrates were sampled every 4 wk and pooled for a period of 6 mo.
-Chemical composition of individual feedstuffs was determined as described by De Boever et al. (2017).
-Briefly, rumen degradability characteristics of organic matter (OM), CP, starch and NDF of Mervobest (formaldehyde-treated soybean meal), rolled barley, beet pulp, and soybean meal were determined with the nylon bag technique using 3 rumen cannulated cows (for details see De Boever et al. (2017)).
+Chemical composition of individual feedstuffs was determined as described by de Boever et al. (2017).
+Briefly, rumen degradability characteristics of OM, CP, starch, and NDF of Mervobest (formaldehyde-treated soybean meal), rolled barley, beet pulp, and soybean meal were determined with the nylon bag technique using 3 rumen cannulated cows (for details, see de Boever et al., 2017).
+Nutrient content of concentrates, dry cow

 Figure 1.
 Schematic overview of the experimental design.
-A 2x2 factorial design was set up to analyze both the pre- and postnatal effect of maternal supplementation with rumen- undegraded protein (RUP).
-In this way 4 treatment groups were created in the calves: LPLP, LPHP, HPLP, and HPHP, in which the first 2 letters refer to the treatment of the dam and the last 2 letters refer to the treatment of the colostrum producing cow.
+A 2×2 factorial design was set up to analyze both the pre- and postnatal effect of maternal supplementation with RUP.
+In this way 4 treatment groups were created in the calves: LPLP, LPHP, HPLP, and HPHP, in which the first 2 letters refer to the treatment of the dam and the last 2 letters refer to the treatment of the colostrum-producing cow (LP = low crude protein; HP = high crude protein).